dotnet/EntityFramework.Docs/entity-framework/core/efcore-vs-ef6/porting/ensure-requirements.md

 ---
 # Ensure EF Core Will Work for Your Application

-> [!WARNING]
-> This documentation is for EF Core.
-For EF6.x and earlier release see [http://msdn.com/data/ef](http://msdn.com/data/ef).

 Before you start the porting process it is important to validate that EF Core meets the data access requirements for your application.

 ## Missing features